walimorris/Payup/README.md

 By: Wali Morris
 Dec 22, 2019

-**NOTICE: This is my first, small, C programming project after a few weeks of self study.
+**NOTICE**: This is my first, small, C programming project after a few weeks of self study.
 I wanted to put the things I've learned to the test.
 I'm still getting the hang of C, although I do enjoy using it as a programming lanaguage.
 It can be really tricky at times.
 There is also a small Bash and Python script to automate a few processes for this program.